 Ayano supports musicians across Japan to participate in Bach in the Subways.
 Based out of New York, she coordinates with local organizers and has helped more than 24 cities in Japan to join this world wide movement.
-When Ayano is not planning Bach in the Subways, she works on children’s programs at UNICEF or is traveling across the world learning new cultures.
+When Ayano is not planning Bach in the Subways, she works on children’s programs at UNICEF or travels across the world learning about new cultures.

 João Ramos Marta is the coordinator of Bach in the Subways – Netherlands.
 João grew up in a musical family (everybody played an instrument!); he learned to play the flute as a child with his father.
 The inspiration to bring this musical movement to The Netherlands was his visit and participation in Bach in the Subways 2016 in New York, when he met Dale Henderson.
 Playing of (classical) music in unusual places was the main driving force force him.

 At the ArtEZ University of the arts João coordinates the division young talent and teaches Böhm flute, methodic and chamber music.
 He is a regularly guest teacher in Joseph Haydn Konservatorium, Austria – Escola Superior de Musica de Lisboa and Universidade de Aveiro in Portugal.
 He also is the programmer of a classical music series at the Stadsgehoorzaal in Kampen, Holland.

 Heena Yoon is the coordinator of Bach in the Subways – Korea.
 Bach in the Subways just came naturally to her.
 She has taught music for ten years and cannot agree more with the spirit and mission of BitS – bringing classical to those who have less opportunity to hear it, cultivating future music lovers, and expanding the boundaries of classical music.